cordmaximilian/mini_dwh/README.md

 ```

 The service mounts the `data/` directory so the DuckDB file is available on
 the host.
+The orchestrator sets `DBT_PROFILES_DIR` automatically so dbt uses
+the bundled profile.
 Once the container is running you can open a shell inside it if
 you want to execute additional `dbt` commands or inspect the database:

 ```bash